 Guatemala can be hot, but we would caution against bringing sandals (maybe just a pair of flip-flops for those beach days).
 Our sandals got absolutely MAULED in Guatemala due to the dust and hard wear and tear.
 So, keep those sandals at home and wear more comfortable shoes!

-For more on what to pack, check out our ultimate packing guide for digital nomads.
+For more on what to pack, check out our full Guatemala packing list and ultimate packing guide for digital nomads.

 Is Guatemala Safe?